Everything you need to know about H1N2 “swine flu”

 Close up of pigs.
 Credit: Hayana Fernanda on Pexels

-A man in northern England has been infected with a flu virus related to one currently circulating in British pigs – yet they had no known contact with these animals.
+In December 2023, a man in northern England was infected with a flu virus related to that is circulating in British pigs – yet they’d had no known contact with these animals.

 What is swine flu?